Gravitational-wave and electromagnetic detections in the context of the CosmoDC2 LSST synthetic catalog: Results

 We find that the majority of detected kilonovae will originate from mergers resulting in supermassive neutron star remnants.
 The relatively small fraction of mergers with detectable electromagnetic counterparts arises because more massive systems, which are gravitationally easier to detect, tend to produce fainter kilonovae.
 Conversely, mergers resulting in brighter kilonovae generally involve lower-mass systems, which are gravitationally harder to detect.
 From Figure~\ref{fig:Apparent_Mag-types} and Table~\ref{tab:em_gw_detections}, we conclude that significant improvements in electromagnetic follow-up capabilities are required to increase the number of detectable kilonovae.

 Note that all events are included here, and those with low SNR are generally harder to localize.
 The Rubin Observatory has a field of view of 9.6~deg$^2$, which poses a challenge for identifying the kilonova counterpart of a neutron star merger with $\Delta \Omega > 100~\text{deg}^2$.
 From Figure~\ref{DL-omega_err_net}, we find that 85\% of the BNS mergers satisfy $\Delta \Omega < 100~\text{deg}^2$.
+See \citet{Menote:2025dew} for the forecasted cosmological constraints from the bright sirens in the \texttt{CosmoDC2\_BCO} catalog, obtained for different cuts in sky-localization precision.